ikiK-CRO/mynewsv2/README.md

 ### Bookmarks

-- Click the bookmark icon on any article to save it to your favorites
+- Bookmark icons are positioned in the top-right corner of each article card for easy access
+- This consistent placement makes it intuitive for users to save articles while browsing
+- The bookmark icon changes state (filled/unfilled) to indicate whether an article is saved
 - Access your favorite articles from the "Favorites" option in the sidebar
 - Remove articles from your favorites by clicking the bookmark icon again